Happiness is a state of mind. Specifically, it is a state of “well-being and contentment.”

 And we accomplish that by taking steps each day to be happy.
 Here are some tips on how to be happier starting today.

 The most important thing to realize about happiness is that it is not an outcome of current circumstances.
-Just the opposite, it is a choice you make every day.
+Just the opposite, happiness is a choice.
 Is this easier on some days than others?
 Absolutely.
 But if you get caught in the trap of thinking your circumstances need to change before you can be happy, you’ll never, ever get there.

-There are good things in your life right now: you are alive, you are fed, you are healthy, you have family and friends, and you have opportunity each day to pursue meaningful work.
-Maybe not all of those are true for you right now, but certainly some of them are—which means there is good in your life that you can focus on.
+There are good things in your life right now: you are alive, you are fed, you are healthy, you have family and friends, and you have opportunit

 Marine Sgt.
 Jonny Joseph Jones lost both of his legs in an explosion while serving in Afghanistan.
 I was struck by a quote of his I saw recently.
 He said this, “People ask how I stay so positive after losing my legs… I simply ask how they stay so negative when they have both of theirs.”

-Happiness is about choosing perspective and if you’re looking for reasons to be happy, you’ll probably find them.
+Happiness is about perspective and if you’re looking for reasons to be happy, you’ll probably find them.
+Happy people focus on positive thoughts.

 No matter how you choose to define happiness—short-term or long-term—comparison will rob you of it.
 Whether we compare our finances, our body type, our vacations, our talents, our house size or our shoe size, there are no winners in the game of comparison.
 But here’s the good news: Nobody is forcing you to play!
 You can stop any time you want.
-Be grateful for what you have, appreciate who you are, work hard every day to live your best life, and stop worrying about everybody else.
+Be grateful for what you have, appreciate who you are, work hard every day to live your best life, and stop comparing yourself to others.

 Both of which can only be understood correctly when we see them as disciplines rather than responses.
 A discipline is something we practice regardless of our circumstances.
 If you are waiting for enough money to become generous, you’ll never get there.
 Likewise, if you are waiting for everything to be perfect to be grateful, you’ll never experience it.
 Choose to be thankful today.
 And choose to be generous with your time and money.
 Making them both a discipline in your life will result in a happier today… and tomorrow.